-The continuing economic hardship and food shortage, as well as the human rights violations to maintain its unitary ruling system, are the sources of political instability.
+The continuing economic hardship and food shortages, as well as the human rights violations to maintain its unitary ruling system, are the sources of political instability.
 In an effort to eliminate these causes of political instability, North Korea is constantly threatening the citizens' right to subsistence by such means as political prison camps, public executions on anti-social behaviors, and highly ambiguous anti-revolution and economic crimes.
 On July 1, 2002, North Korea announced Economic Management Improvement Measures to jump-start its ailing economy.
 But unless the measures were to lead to an overall reform and openness, it is very difficult to expect either economic development or improvement in the people's lives due to the chronic lack of supply of daily necessities.
-In addition, the social security system and free medical treatment, which are currently limited only to the privileged class due to economic hardship, also continue to deteriorate.
-Therefore, the economic and social rights, including basic materials for the people, which North Korea used to publicize so proudly, will further be undermined, and the threat to the citizens' right to subsistence is likely to continue.
+Due to economic hardship and food shortages, the people's right of survival is constantly in danger.
+Free medical treatments, social security benefits and other economic and social rights that North Korea advertised in the past are further deteriorating, including the availability of daily necessities.

 There clearly exists contradiction between North Korea's human rights diplomacy and the reality.
 For the time being, however, North Korea will endeavor to improve institutional measures, participate in UN human rights regimes and pursue human rights diplomacy to secure international support.
 At the same time, however, it will refuse to open doors under the pretext of principles of sovereignty and self-determination to conceal the domestic human rights situation.
 But even this policy of duality should ultimately contribute to a gradual improvement of certain aspects of human rights, and on a mid-term basis could also work to spur some resistance against the totalitarian unitary ruling system.
-North Korea will certainly continue its systematic control and human rights restrictions to cope with these dangers and challenges, but the increasing international exchanges and pressures of the international community should lead to a gradual improvement of human rights in North Korea.
-Furthermore, there are possibilities that these factors could also work as elements of challenge to the unitary ruling system.
-Increasing these possibilities should be encouraged as North Korea is included in the international human rights regimes because they will ultimately pose a serious dilemma for the North Korean regime.
+Nonetheless, North Korea is likely to further tighten human rights restrictions and systemic controls because even a gradual improvement of human rights will likely add risks and challenges to the maintenance of its regime.
+However, its on going efforts to break out of self imposed isolation and join the international community of nations to help it cope with the current economic hardship will likely increase international pressures on human rights issues, and North Korea will have little option but to accommodate international demands, however selectively and gradually.
+In the long run, it will be impossible to deny that such gradual and selective changes will produce elements of challenge against the "unitary ruling system."
+The more the North Koreans try to break out of international isolation, the stronger will the international demands grow for improved human rights, posing a serious dilemma for North Korea's human rights policies.